rabeehk/compacter/README.md

 ```

 To implement the intrinsic-SAID method, we used the codes from the following paper.
 If using this
-method, please also consider citing this work:
+method, please also consider citing our work and this work:
 ```
 @inproceedings{aghajanyan-etal-2021-intrinsic,
     title = {Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning},